-In an update on Wednesday, when Dolphin Drilling revealed that it will be able to take part in Petrobras’ rig tenders, the firm highlighted that Brazil is “the number one country in terms of offshore deepwater oil production and floater rig drilling demand,” representing 20 per cent of the worldwide offshore drilling demand.
+In an update on Wednesday, Dolphin Drilling revealed that it would be able to take part in Petrobras’ rig tenders, highlighting that Brazil was “the number one country in terms of offshore deepwater oil production and floater rig drilling demand,” representing 20 per cent of the worldwide offshore drilling demand.

 Commenting on the re-approval, Bjørnar Iversen, CEO of Dolphin Drilling, remarked: “We are pleased with our re-approvement.
 Brazil currently represents 20 per cent of the world’s offshore drilling demand.
 Being in position to provide drilling services offshore Brazil, reflects the competitiveness of Dolphin Drilling and our offshore operations.”